abdolence/redacter-rs/README.md

 You can specify multiple redacters using `--redact` option multiple times.
 The tool will apply redaction in the order of the redacters specified.
+When multiple redacters are specified, the tool first tries to redact the file using the redacters that support input files natively.
+Only if such redacters are not available, the tool will try to redact the file using the redacters using conversions.

 ## PDF redaction